Generating genuine student engagement is the most difficult part of the job for any teacher. It’s also an absolutely vital part of student success.

 Without the right level of support, struggling students will often take the easier option of disengaging from a topic completely, thereby further harming their performance in class.

-Being supportive of your students can come in a number of different forms, all of which can help boost students and enhance their engagement.
+Being supportive of your students can come in a number of different forms, all of which can help increase student engagement.
 Some simple acts of support include:

 - Remember to give praise where praise is due.
 Has a naturally gifted student put in extra effort and further increased their grades?
 Let them know you’ve noticed and appreciate it.
 Or maybe a struggling student has started to take real steps to try and improve.
 If so, again offer them praise and remind them how well they’re doing.